bob-ros2/rosgpt4all/README.md

 # ROS Package [RosGPT4all](https://github.com/bob-ros2/rosgpt4all)

-> **This repository is at the end of its life because gpt4all library is not continued**
+> **!!!
+This repository is at the end of its life because gpt4all library is not continued !!!**

 This package contains [ROS](https://ros.org) Nodes related to the open source project [GPT4ALL](https://github.com/nomic-ai/gpt4all).